Will long-term travel hurt your career prospects?

 What could be (perceived as) a hindrance?

 One of the key challenges for future employment would likely be our age.
 We don’t kid ourselves.
-Though with an ageing population and continued skill scarcity (especially in countries like Australia and New Zealand), we believe there will be opportunities for people of all ages.
+However, with an ageing population and continued skill scarcity (especially in countries like Australia and New Zealand), we believe there will be opportunities for people of all ages.

 Research now tells us that what makes a group truly intelligent and innovative is the combination of different ages, skills, disciplines, and working and thinking styles that members bring to the table – Institute for the Future / University of Phoenix Research Institute